 Small talk – Depending on the level of the class, your small chat can be as quick or long as you would like.
 You can do this in person, hybrid or online.
 It could be as quick as an SEL check-in to see how everyone is doing or feeling.
 Or your small talk could include any or all of the following: calendar, weather, birthday, plans after school, what you did over the weekend, news, etc. Instead of doing the “intro” Spanish 1 unit, I incorporate these topics each day as they are relevant.
 We start the year in Spanish 1 heavy on the calendar, but then later in the year just sprinkle it in as interesting dates, birthdays, weather, etc happen.

-This year with our every other day A/B students’ in-person schedule, I did not see students each day to do our normal class starters.
+Last year with our every other day Hybrid, A/B students’ in-person schedule, I did not see students each day to do our normal class starters.
 With our every other day in-person block, we actually started every class with free reading, and then music.
 I would highly suggest this if you are also on a block schedule.

 What weekly classroom routines?

 If you have been following Mis Clases Locas for a while, you know I love my daily themes.
-So, it was a change when this year with our every other day A/B students in-person schedule, I did not see students each day to do our normal class starters.
+So, it was a change when this year with our every other day A/B student’s in-person schedule, I did not see students each day to do our normal class starters.
 So, just know, if you do not have students each day, it is OK if you do not have fun daily themes.
-With our every other day in-person block, we actually started every class with free reading, and then our music brackets.
+With our every other day in-person block, we actually started every class with the free reading, and then our music brackets.
 You can learn more about how I got books to start and how I use free reading in this blog post.
 Plus here is my post about music in Spanish class.

-Here are the themes I am currently using this year.
+Here are the most up-to-date themes

 - lunes – weekend chat – blog post to learn about ways to mix up weekend chat